KathyReid/pivotsummit-2016/transcript.md

 #### Narrative Science and Quill

-In fact, a company called Narrative Science in the United States offers a product called Quill - and this is essentially a machine learning program that replaces sports journalists entirely.
+In fact, a company called Narrative Science in the United States offers a product called Quill - and this is essentially a machine learning program that replaces sports journalists entirely - and I can think of at least one case where that would be a very good thing!

 The program uses statistics from the game, and data about players' history and past performances to construct a news article, in the same style as a sports writer.
 This is a further blow to any journalists in the room - who've already suffered serious disruption from smartphones, bloggers and citizen journalists.

 #### Tay.ai